ashleyhroberts/sql-data-warehouse-project/README.md

 Welcome to my **Data Warehouse and Analytics Project** repository.
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 It's a portfolio project that highlights industry best practices in data engineering and analytics.

+**Why this project matters:** It reflects how analytics teams turn raw operational data into a trusted, business-ready data model that supports reliable reporting and informed decision-making.

 ---

 ## Project Overview